yuri-sevatz/cyber_breach/README.md

-# Cyberpunk 2077 - Breach Protocol Solver
+# Cyberpunk 2077 - Breach Protocol Auto Solver

 ## Description

-The Cyberpunk 2077 "Breach Protocol Solver" is a **Screen Capture + OCR + Solver** for Cyberpunk 2077 on PC.
+The Cyberpunk 2077 "Breach Protocol Auto Solver" is a **Screen Capture + OCR + Auto Solver** for Cyberpunk 2077 on PC.

 My goal was to try and make the Breach Protocol minigame as easy as possible for PC players.